Chaitén

+Demographics

 Evacuation

 The town was evacuated in May 2008 when the Chaitén volcano erupted for the first time in more than 9,000 years.
 The eruption, which commenced May 2, became more violent on May 5, throwing up a high plume of ash and sulfurous steam that rose to 19 mi, from which ashfall drifted across Patagonia and over the Atlantic Ocean.
 During 2005 small earthquakes occurred below Chaitén and the nearby Liquiñe-Ofqui Fault Zone.

 The town was completely flooded on May 12, 2008, after a lahar caused the banks of the Blanco River to overflow about 200 m on each side.
 Over the subsequent weeks, the river excavated a new course through Chaitén, completely destroying a significant part of it by July 2008.
 This process is still ongoing; it is unclear how extensive the damage will ultimately be.
 Some defensive work has been undertaken by the government, but they ultimately decided to abandon the town, relocating and compensating all residents.
 The provincial capital was provisionally moved to Futaleufú after the eruption breakout, but the capital shift was later on declared permanent.
 The future of the town has become a matter of political controversy in Chile.